willthemoor/vimmage/README.md

 # Vimmage
-My vim setup.
-You probably don't want to use this.
+My vim setup. ~You probably don't want to use this~.
+Do not use this!
+It is ancient.
 It's a mess and there are real distros out there chock full of thoughtfulness.

 ## Install